Social Justice

 Dylann Roof who killed black parishioners last year when he opened fired during bible study, has been found guilty on all charges.

-Dylann Roof, a self-radicalized white supremacist, who killed black parishioners last year when he opened fired during bible study, has been found guilty on all charges.
+A jury found Dylann Roof, a self-radicalized white supremacist who killed Black parishioners, guilty on all charges.

 Dylann Roof found guilty